|By Wall, J K|

 For example, Cymbalta sales grew 55 percent from 2010 until the end of 2013, when its U.S. patent expired.
 Cymbalta added 1 million net new patients in the last three years of its patent life.

-During the same period, Cialis sales grew 51 percent and, just this year, overtook Viagra in the United States for the first time as the most-prescribed anti-impotence pill.
+During the same period, Cialis sales grew 51 percent and, just this year, overtook Viagra in

 "Something's working," Azar said.